GSA-TTS/identity-site/content/_en/policy/privacy.md

 ### Website Analytics – Other data we collect ### {#analytics}

 Other data, like the pages you visit and the length of your session, are aggregated into reports to help us better understand how the site is being used and how we can make it more helpful.
 The data is anonymized.
-No personally identifying user information is tied to this data and it is only shared anonymously with the login.gov team.
+No personally identifying user information is tied to this data and it is only shared anonymously with the Login.gov team.

 ### Privacy Impact Assessment ### {#impact}